Skip to Main Content

 Duke Law Journal.
 Established in 1951 as the Duke Bar Journal, the Duke Law Journal publishes eight issues a year.
 Edited by students, the journal is among the most prestigious and influential legal publications in the country.
 Approximately one-third of the content of each issue consists of student notes dealing with current legal developments.
 The rest of the issue is devoted to articles and comments by professors, practitioners, and judges.
 The journal also hosts an annual administrative law symposium.

 Duke Journal of Comparative and International Law.
 The Duke Journal of Comparative and International Law was established in 1990.
-The journal, which is published electronically three times per year, publishes articles from international scholars and practitioners, and student notes on international, transnational, and comparative law.
+The journal publishes articles from international scholars and practitioners, and student notes on international, transnational, and comparative law.
 The staff includes upper-class JD students and international students earning the LLM degree at Duke.

-Duke Environmental Law and Policy Journal.
-First published in 1991 as Duke Environmental Law and Policy Forum, the Duke Environmental Law and Policy Journal has grown into an interdisciplinary environmental law journal.
-DELPJ is an interdisciplinary semiannual journal with strong connections to Duke University’s Nicholas School of the Environment that examines environmental issues by drawing on legal, scientific, economic, and public policy resources.
+Duke Environmental Law and Policy Forum.
+First published in 1991, the Duke Environmental Law and Policy Forum has grown into an interdisciplinary environmental law journal with strong connections to Duke University’s Nicholas School of the Environment that examines environmental issues by drawing on legal, scientific, economic, and public policy resources.
 The journal publishes legal and policy articles from academics and professionals as well as student notes.
 To fulfill its commitment to both legal and policy analyses of environmental issues, many of the journal’s staff members are students at the Nicholas School of the Environment.

 Duke Law and Technology Review.
 Duke Law and Technology Review is an e-journal committed to publishing short, timely, and accessible essays at the intersection of law and technology.
 Each essay is generally ten to twenty pages in length and combines the readability of a journalistic article with scholarly analysis.
 Keeping pace with evolving technology, Duke Law and Technology Review focuses on cutting-edge legal issues that arise in areas such as intellectual property, business law, free speech and privacy, telecommunications, criminal law, and bioethics.